 There are two ways to begin using BetterHelp.
 The first is through its main entry point – you fill in an online form, answering a range of questions about yourself and your therapy needs.
-The algorithm then matches you with the right online therapist.
+Once you’ve filled out the form, BetterHelp then matches you with the right online therapist.
 The second way is to choose your therapist directly via clicking the “Find a Therapist” link at the bottom of the home page, although you still have to fill out a questionnaire.
 After signing up, you can change your counselor at any time.

 BetterHelp operates on a monthly subscription basis, and unlike other online therapy portals, it offers a discount if you cannot afford the full amount due to your financial position.
-Simply use the “Apply for Financial Aid” link as you input your credit card details to see what discount you can get.
+For example, veterans and students can get a lower price in most cases, as well as those on lower incomes.

 Talkspace is another online therapy platform that can help you to overcome traumatic events in your life.

-Unlike BetterHelp, Talkspace allows you to access a psychiatrist and be prescribed medication to help you with the symptoms of trauma, such as depression and anxiety.
+Unlike BetterHelp, Talkspace allows you to access a psychiatrist, so you can be prescribed medication to help you with the symptoms of trauma, such as depression and anxiety.